How do I find out whether I can get any benefits or subsidies?

 What will happen if I don’t meet the obligations associated with my benefit?

-Not advising WINZ of changes in your circumstances could result in:
+Not advising Work and Income of changes in your circumstances could result in:

 Usually, non-fulfilment of your other benefit obligations will result in your benefit payments being either stopped or (if you have dependent children) reduced by half, for 13 weeks.

-If your benefit is one of those listed below, or you are a partner with work obligations or work preparation obligations with activities assigned, travelling overseas without Work and Income approval could result in your benefit stopping automatically the day after you leave:
+If your benefit is one of those listed below, travelling overseas without Work and Income approval could result in your benefit stopping automatically the day after you leave:

 - Jobseeker Support (including Jobseeker Support - Student Hardship)